-- 1. On the MBG main page, click the System tab and click Bulk provisioning.

-- 2. Do one of the following:

-- To export SIP data, click SIP Backup.

-- To export MiNet data, click MiNet Backup.

-- 3. Click Save.

-- 4. Navigate to the folder where you wish to store the file, and click Save.

-- 5. Open the file in Microsoft Excel.

-- 6. Enter information that you wish to import for existing and new users.
-Enter "usemaster" or "0" for unmanaged (i.e. default) fields.

-7. Click Save As, enter a File Name, navigate to the folder where you wish to store the file, and click Save.
+- 1. On the MBG main page, click the System tab and click Bulk provisioning. - 2.
+Do one of the following: - To export ICPs data, click ICPs export. - To export MiNet data, click MiNet export. - To export SIP data, click SIP export. - To export SIP trunks, click SIP trunks export. - To export SIP trunk routing rules, click SIP trunk routing rules export. - 3.
+Click Save. - 4.
+Navigate to the folder where you wish to store the file, and click Save. - 5.
+Open the file in Microsoft Excel. - 6.
+Enter information that you wish to import for existing and new users.
+Enter "usemaster" or "0" for unmanaged (i.e. default) fields. - 7.
+Click Save As, enter a File Name, navigate to the folder where you wish to store the file, and click Save.